 Some pointers for a well-behaved social interaction in the group-

 - Don’t share any fake forwarded messages.
 Do the fact-check before posting anything.

-- If anybody is sharing pictures of any social function, consider minimizing the number of photos so that others won’t be disturbed.
+- If anybody shares pictures of any social function, consider minimizing the number of photos so others won’t be disturbed.

 - Stop sending good morning or good night messages!
 (Aren’t they irritating?)